 I can date my own awareness of transhumanism, the main focus of my research, back to early 2003, when, as a member of the editorial board of Prospect Magazine, we published a cover piece entitled: Our Posthuman Future.
 Many years later, in 2016 at a conference in Switzerland, I met Anders Sandberg, a well-known transhumanist: our discussions as we hiked in the Alps above Maloja revivified my interest in the subject.
-Some months later, I decided to leave the world of geopolitical analysis.
-Embracing the full-time study of theology, I found myself linking the two areas, and now study questions of human presence in space.
+Some months later, I decided to embrace the full-time study of theology.
+I found myself linking the two areas, and now study questions of human presence in space.
 This includes developing concepts of environmentalism in space and incorporates geopolitical considerations.

 There is, I believe, an emergent transhuman identity, characterised by a desire to surpass our bodily limitations.
 But how will this emergent identity alter who we understand ourselves to be as humans in the 21st century and beyond?
 What will become of the belief structures that have hitherto enabled the development of civilisation, and taken us to the edge of becoming a two-planet species?
 These technologies focus on the physical aspects of surpassing our limitations as a species, but what of the spiritual challenges these technologies present?
 To address these questions adequately we need the resources offered by both systematic theology and the ancient Wisdom traditions if we are to successfully navigate our way through this critical point in human history.